 Connecting in the Syvecs X10 expansion module

-You will need to connect the X10 not only to a suitable fused 12V power connection, but also more importantly, the CAN #2 HI (F88 pin 80) and CAN #2 LO (F88 pin 79) signals from the F88R.
-This will mean taking the Life 'hairdryer' 88-way connector apart, and fitting two pins, with wires, to allow the CAN #2 connection to be joined to the X10.
-The crimp terminals required for the F88R are available from RSWWW.COM.
+You will need to connect the X10 module not only to a suitably fused 12V power connection, but also more importantly, to the ECU CAN #2 HI (pin 80) and CAN #2 LO (pin 79) signals.

 Note: There is no termination resistor required for CAN #2.
-This is a high speed CAN bus, dedicated specifically for the X10, and not meant for connection to other CAN devices.
-Therefore the F88R and the X10 already have the termination resistors built in.
-So do not add a termination resistor to either end of the connection as this will lead to errors.
+This is a dedicated high speed CAN bus, reserved for the X10 module, and not meant for connection to other CAN type devices.
+Therefore the F88R and the X10 already have their termination resistors built in.
+Therefore do not add a termination resistor to either end of the connection as this will lead to errors.

 Part number http://uk.rs-online.com/web/p/automotive-connectors/6809437